johannesstroebele91/graphql-library/3_frontend/how-tos/handle-errors.md

 This can be done

 - by throwing an error in the graphQLRequest function
-- using the `responseBody.errors` property
+- using the `responseBody.errors` property in files e.g. `requests.js`
 - as shown in the requests.js file